alperozisik/router/README.md

 Splash screen should not be hidden before this method is called.
 Splash should wait the rendering of the initial screen

-# Router Common
-Content of this topic is in [RouterCommon.md](./RouterCommon.md)

-# Stack Router
-Content of this topic is in [StackRouter.md](./StackRouter.md)

-# BottomTabBar Router
-Content of this topic is in [BottomTabBarRouter.md](./BottomTabBarRouter.md)

-# SliderDrawer
-Content of this topic is in [SliderDrawer.md](./SliderDrawer.md)

 # General changes
 - Navigator to be removed
 - BottomTabBar to be evolved into BottomTabBar Router